-Mode operates the world’s highest-performing software-defined core network (SD-CORE), built around a real-time network control breakthrough.
-Mode was co-founded by two Cornell computer scientists widely recognized for their discovery of the characteristic equations that define modern packet-switched networks, and their subsequent implementation of a mathematically optimal routing system, Mode HALO.
+Mode operates the world’s highest-performing cloud private network.
+Mode Core offers MPLS reliability and QoS in a cloud service with a business-internet price point.
+Mode was founded by two Cornell computer scientists widely recognized for their discovery of the characteristic equations that define modern packet-switched networks, and their subsequent implementation of a mathematically optimal routing system, Mode HALO.
+Their discovery enables Mode’s unique combination of performance and affordability.
 Mode Core powers SD-WAN, Cloud Access, Unified Communications (UC), and Ultra Low Latency applications.
-Mode Core enhances any enterprise WAN by providing reliable, QoS connectivity in combination with cloud elasticity and business-internet pricing.
 Mode is based in San Francisco, and backed by GV, NEA and the NSF.

 Paul Dawes has spent over 25 years in Silicon Valley creating, managing, and selling innovative technology products and services.
 Paul was CEO of icontrol, a leading provider of SaaS IoT smart home solutions purchased by Comcast in 2017.
 Paul led the sales team that enabled Liberate’s 1999 IPO.